statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

 // @public
 export function parseResponse(jsonBlob: object): StateChannelsResponse;

-// @public
-export interface Participant {
-    destination: Address;
-    participantId: string;
-    signingAddress: Address;
-}
+// Warning: (ae-forgotten-export) The symbol "EnableEthereumError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "CloseAndWithdrawError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "CloseChannelError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "UpdateChannelError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "PushMessageError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "JoinChannelError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "GetStateError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "CreateChannelError" needs to be exported by the entry point index.d.ts

-// Warning: (ae-forgotten-export) The symbol "NotYourTurn" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ChallengeChannelError" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-export type PushMessageError = NotYourTurn_3;

-// @public (undocumented)
-export type PushMessageParams = PushMessageRequest['params'];

-// Warning: (ae-incompatible-release-tags) The symbol "PushMessageRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
-//
-// @public (undocumented)
-export type PushMessageRequest = JsonRpcRequest<'PushMessage', Message>;

-// Warning: (ae-incompatible-release-tags) The symbol "PushMessageResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
-//
-// @public (undocumented)
-export type PushMessageResponse = JsonRpcResponse<PushMessageResult>;

-// @public (undocumented)
-export type PushMessageResult = {
-    success: boolean;
-};

 // Warning: (ae-forgotten-export) The symbol "GenericError" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)